maths/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

 # Optimising Maxima

-The optimisations described here have not been tested much, but they have the potential to greatly speed up STACK.
+There are several ways to reduce the access and execution time of this CAS which can prove useful for scaling.
+The optimisations described here have been tested, but not extensively.
+They have the potential to greatly speed up STACK.
+It is particularly important on a Unix system to compile the Maxima code.
 Please let us know if you try them.

-The instructions for both CLISP and SBCL have been tested and work in STACK 3, but it is not clear how much they actually shorten access times, if at all.
-SBCL was tested with Maxima version 5.23.2 and CLISP with some Maxima version.
-The instructions do *not* seem to work with Maxma 5.27 as of 28 May 2012.
+The instructions for both CLISP and SBCL have been tested and work in STACK 3, with Maxima version 5.28.0, in October 2012.

-There are several ways to reduce the access and execution time of this CAS which can prove useful for scaling.

 ## Compiled Lisp ##

 [Maxima](../CAS/Maxima.md) can be run with a number of different [lisp implementations](http://maxima-project.org/wiki/index.php?title=Lisp_implementations).
-Although CLISP is the most portable -- due to being interpreted -- other lisps can give faster execution.
+Although CLISP is the most portable - due to being interpreted - other lisps can give faster execution.

 [Maxima](../CAS/Maxima.md) can be compiled with one or more of 4 LISP implementations;
 [CLISP](http://en.wikipedia.org/wiki/CLISP) , [CMUCL](http://en.wikipedia.org/wiki/CMU_Common_Lisp),